twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
               <p>Hallo Asha,</p>
               <p>Wow!
 Wow again!
 Usually I don’t care too much about pictures.
 I prefer my mental, personal photomap.
 But your "Uganda-album"... it really touched me!!!
-The human like emotions on the great apes, the hand on the bars, and the million things YOU see (but actually don’t see) every day: a man a woman, a vern, a goat or a rooster.
+The human like emotions on the great apes, the hand on the bars, and the million things YOU see (but actually don’t see) every day: a man, a woman, a vern, a goat or a rooster.
 You made them come alive!!!
               Thanks for sharing sister!</p>
               <p>Xo Michel</p>
             </div>